Kotlin 1.0 Released: Pragmatic Language for the JVM and Android

-Being a general-purpose language, Kotlin works everywhere where Java works: server-side applications, mobile applications (Android), desktop applications.
+Being a general-purpose language, Kotlin works everywhere where Java works: server-side applications, mobile applications (Android), and desktop applications.
 It works with all major tools and services such as

-- IntelliJ IDEA, Android Studio and Eclipse
+- IntelliJ IDEA, Android Studio, and Eclipse

-- Maven, Gradle and Ant
+- Maven, Gradle, and Ant

 - Spring Boot (Kotlin support released today!)

-- GitHub, Slack and even Minecraft 🙂
+- GitHub, Slack, and even Minecraft 🙂

 What does pragmatic mean?

-Understanding one’s core values is crucial for any long-running project.
+Understanding its core values is crucial for any long-running project.
 If I were to choose one word to describe Kotlin’s design, it would be pragmatism.
 This is why, early on, we said that Kotlin is not so much about invention or research.
 We ended up inventing quite a few things, but this was never the point of the project.
 Of course we were building a type system that prevents bugs, and abstraction mechanisms that facilitate code reuse, as anybody in our position would.
 But our (pragmatic) way of doing it was through focusing on use cases to make the language a good tool.

 — So, why doesn’t Kotlin have its own package manager, or its own build system?